C43353/Sustainable-Turbine/README.md

   - Uses Aerofoil_Ranking.py and nodal_twist() to create the optimum turbine blade for a given radius and rotation speed at a set wind speed (currently 10 m/s).
   - The created blade profile is used in BEM in the same way as BEM_500kW.py to calculate power output, forces etc.

+**11. BEM_xMW.py**
+  - Is essentially the same as BEM_8MW, 3MW and 15MW but placed there with the intention of changing the desired power output or other conditions to generate whatever turbine is desired using the aerofoil geometry found for Iteraion_7_1(Final)

 **Iteration Files:**
 Demonstrate the progression of initial designs